argykar/Statistical-Methods-in-Epidemiology/Lab 1/lab1.md

 determines the measures that will be calculated (Risk Ratio, Rate Ratio or Odds Ratio).
-As, initially, we will not take into account the fact that we have access to the numbers of years that every person contributed to the study, we will specify the argument **method = TRUE** in order for the risk ratio of the high vs. low grade working groups to be calculated.
+As, initially, we will not take into account the fact that we have access to the numbers of years that every person contributed to the study, we will specify the argument **method = “cohort.count”** in order for the risk ratio of the high vs. low grade working groups to be calculated.

 ``` r
 table1 <- with(wha_data, table(all, work))